quevivasbien/gema/README.md

 ## Setup

-This project uses the [Bun](https://bun.sh) JavaScript runtime and package manager, though you should also be able to use Node + NPM (or similar) as drop-in replacements.
+This project uses the [Bun](https://bun.sh) JavaScript runtime and package manager, though you should also be able to use Node + NPM (or similar) with some minor tweaks.

 To install dependencies: